Looking for the latest news in the world of student loans and LRAP? Check out our announcements below.

 Student Loan News

-This morning, the Department of Education announced new improvements to the Public Service Loan Forgiveness program to restore the promise of PSLF.
-For distilled information about the changes, check out this handy Consumer Protection Guide by the Berkeley Center for Consumer Law and Economic Justice for FAQs on this topic, or our Google Doc.
+On October 16, 2021, the Department of Education announced new improvements to the Public Service Loan Forgiveness program to restore the promise of PSLF.

 The Dep’t of Ed is calling the new improvement a “Limited Waiver Opportunity.”
 Made under the Department’s executive authority during an emergency, the waiver will be in place until October 31, 2022.
 The waiver will allow borrowers to receive PSLF credit for all payments made while working full-time for a PSLF-qualifying employer, regardless of federal loan type or payment plan.
 This includes loan types and repayment plans that were previously not eligible for PSLF, and payments that were late or not made in the full amount due.

 The waiver alone will benefit over 550,000 borrowers.
-An estimated 22,000 borrowers will be eligible to have their loans immediately discharged through PSLF, and another 27,000 borrowers could potentially be immediately eligible for PSLF if they certify additional periods of employment.
+As of November 23, already 30,000 borrowers have received PSLF under the new waiver.
 Around 60% of borrowers who submit PSLF Forms have ineligible FFEL loans–this waiver will help those borrowers become eligible.

 FedLoan Servicing, Granite State Management & Resources, and Navient recently announced they will not renew their contracts with the Department of Education.
 If your loans are managed by one of these servicers, they will be transferred to a different servicer by the end of the year.